jac-oblong/JML/keyboard/README.md

 keyboard, including how to interface with the **Perixx PERIBOARD-409P**.
 It is not used in the final version of the computer, but may be useful in understanding how the interface works on a basic level.

+The `logisim` directory contains a [Logisim](https://github.com/logisim-evolution/logisim-evolution) simulation of the keyboard interface.
+This simulation was then used to design the actual interface.